 State Police Calls: Theft, DUI

-CLARION/FOREST CO., Pa.
-(EYT) – Area state police responded to the following calls:
+CLARION CO., Pa.
+(EYT) – Marienville-based State Police responded to the following calls:

 (Photo by Dave Cyphert of ProPoint Media Photography)